OctopusDeploy/docs/src/pages/docs/deployments/databases/mysql-flyway/index.md

 Add an Octopus Deploy Push step to your build by navigating to the **Build** tab, click the **Add build step** drop-down list and select **Octopus Deploy: Push packages**, and complete the following fields:

 - **Octopus Deploy Server**: The values for the drop-down for this come from the Jenkins server configuration.
-To configure this, navigate to {{Jenkins home screen,Manage Jenkins,Configure System}}, and then scroll down to the **Octopus Deploy Plugin** section:
+To configure this, navigate to **Jenkins home screen ➜ Manage Jenkins ➜ Configure System**, and then scroll down to the **Octopus Deploy Plugin** section:
 - **Space**: Select the space to deploy to.
 You can leave this blank for the Default space
 - **Package paths**: `/*.nupkg`
 - **Overwrite mode**: Fail if exists.